RULES

 NEW for the 2026 Season: Enhanced Photogenic Parent Portal

-For the 2026 season, ID Dance Competition is proud to introduce a brand-new Photogenic registration and feedback system through our enhanced Parent Portal.
-Parents and legal guardians can create a dancer profile, register for Photogenic, and upload up to three photos directly from a mobile device or laptop, all in one streamlined experience.
-Following the event, in-depth Photogenic feedback is available immediately within the dancer’s profile, providing meaningful insight and constructive critique from our judges.
+For the 2-26 Season, ID Dance Competition is proud to introduce a brand-new Photogenic registration and feedback system through our enhanced Portal.
+Studios, Parents and legal guardians can create a dancer profile, register for Photogenic, and upload up to three photos directly from a mobile device or laptop, all in one streamlined experience.
+Following the event, in-depth Photogenic feedback is available immediately within the dancer's profile, providing meaningful insight and constructive critique from our judges.

 This new system is designed to be intuitive, efficient, and dancer-focused, making the Photogenic experience easier for families while delivering deeper value for artists.
 Studios registering dancers for Photogenic may also create dancer profiles and access registration, uploads, and feedback in the same way as a parent or legal guardian.
 This enhanced Parent Portal is a separate system from DanceBug, allowing ID to deliver more detailed scoring, richer feedback, and advanced features not currently supported within DanceBug’s platform.
 We are excited to launch this upgraded experience in 2026 and believe it will be a powerful tool for dancers, families, and studios alike.